-Word 2016 for Mac includes accessibility features that make it easy for users with limited dexterity, low vision, or other disabilities to work with documents.
-This means you can use keyboard shortcuts and a screen reader to work with Word.
+Word 2016 for Mac includes accessibility features that make it easy for people with limited dexterity, low vision, or other disabilities to work with documents.
+This means you can use keyboard shortcuts and VoiceOver, the built-in Mac OS screen reader to work with Word.
 For more information about accessibility settings and features that are platform-specific, refer to Set up your device to work with accessibility in Office 365.

 New Office 365 features are released gradually to Office 365 subscribers, so your app might not have these features yet.
 To learn how you could get new features faster, visit When do I get the newest features in Office 2016 for Office 365?.